mfoemmel/fig/README.md

-    -s, --set VAR=VAL                set environment variable VAR to VAL -u, --update                     check remote repo for updates and download to $FIG_HOME as necessary -m, --update-if-missing          check remote repo for updates only if package missing from $FIG_HOME
+    -s, --set VAR=VAL                set environment variable VAR to VAL -u, --update                     check remote repo for updates and download to $FIG_HOME as necessary -m, --update-if-missing          check remote repo for updates only if package missing from $FIG_HOME --figrc PATH                 use PATH file as .rc file for Fig --no-figrc                   ignore ~/.figrc
+        --log-config PATH            use PATH file as configuration for Log4r --log-level LEVEL            set logging level to LEVEL (off, fatal, error, warn, info, debug, all)

-    --  end of fig options; everything following is a command to run in the fig environment
+    --  end of fig options; everything following is a command to run in the fig environment.

 Some of these options may also be expressed as statements in a package.fig file.
 For instance, `--append`, `--archive`, `--resource`, `include`.